aznxluvlyguy4u/wiki1/Deploy to different environments.md

 ### 3 Set the correct Serverless configuration file for the concerning environment

-#### Dev
+#### Deploy to dev

+- Make sure to follow the [mandatory step](#markdown-header-mandatory-steps-for-all-environments) first, then proceed

-- No additional configs needed
+- The _dev_ environment is the _default_ deploy / Serverless stage environment, no additional configs needed

-The following instructions only apply to the _staging & prod_ environment.
+- After succeeded deployment, see [after deployment instructions](#markdown-header-after-deployment)

 #### Staging